Author: Ron Cridland, MD

 During the day our bodies break down food into glucose and other sugars that are converted into energy filled molecules called ATP (adenosine triphosphate).
 ATP is used to provide energy to muscles, nerves, enzyme reactions and other processes that enable the body to function.
 The ATP is broken down into ADP (adenosine diphosphate), AMP (adenosine monophosphate) and ultimately results in a build up of adenosine.
 Adenosine binds to adenosine receptors in the brain that inhibit wake promoting neurons leading to increased sleepiness.
 Incidentally, these adenosine receptors can be blocked by caffeine and thus help prolong wakefulness.
 During sleep the adenosine is metabolized, turned back into ATP and cleared away allowing wakefulness to gradually return.

-There are a number of other sleep regulating substances (SRS) such as Factor S, interleukin-1 (IL-1), and tumor necrosis factor (TNF) that have fairly complicated origins and functions in the body.
+There are several other sleep regulating substances (SRS) such as Factor S, interleukin-1 (IL-1), and tumor necrosis factor (TNF) that have complicated origins and functions in the body.
 In general, these substances increase during the day, contributing to fatigue and sleepiness along with other metabolic effects on health and healing, and are reduced during sleep.
-Thus, sleep serves the function of reducing these sleep inducing substances enabling us to be alert and healthier the next day.
+Thus, sleep serves the function of reducing these sleep-inducing substances enabling us to be alert and healthier the next day.

 Not only is getting enough quality sleep critical for health and healing, the timing of sleep and light exposure is important too.
-We live in a 24 hour world but our biological clock averages about 24 hours and 10 minutes in most people although may be longer in young people and shorter in the elderly.
+We live in a 24-hour world but our biological clock averages about 24 hours and 10 minutes in most people although may be longer in young people and shorter in the elderly.
 Imagine living on the East Coast and having a watch that was 10 minutes slow.
-If you didn't reset it everyday, in a few weeks it would be on West Coast time.
+If you did not reset it everyday, in a few weeks it would be on West Coast time.
 What resets our biological clock is bright light first thing in the morning within one hour of our normal wake up time.
-Every day you sleep in and don't get the light within an hour of your normal wake time, your biological clock can drift 10 minutes.
+Every day you sleep in and do not get the light within an hour of your normal wake time, your biological clock can drift 10 minutes.

-For most people who have to get up at regular times to go to work or school, this does not usually run into a problem.
-For young people who's clocks may be longer and may sleep-in daily for a few weeks at a time over winter or summer holidays, it can become a significant problem.
+For most people who must get up at regular times to go to work or school, this does not usually run into a problem.
+For young people, whose clocks may be longer and may sleep-in daily for a few weeks at a time over winter or summer holidays, it can become a significant problem.
 When it is time to go to bed at 10 pm the night before school restarts, the biological clock feels like 7 pm and they have trouble falling asleep.
 When it is time to get up at 7 am it feels like 4 am and they have trouble getting up.
-This can lead to a very common type of insomnia in young people called Delayed Sleep Phase Syndrome.
+This can lead to a quite common type of insomnia in young people called Delayed Sleep Phase Syndrome.

 Your circadian rhythm not only influences your ability to sleep well, about 50% of your genes are governed by your circadian clock.
 This fact has many ramifications.
 For example, people who tend to go to sleep later and get up later may find that calories eaten after 8 pm are more likely to lead to weight gain than the same number of calories eaten earlier.
 Chemotherapy for cancer can be more effective and cause less side effects when given at certain times of the day.
 People with circadian dysregulation, such as occurs in some shift-workers have a greater risk of cancer, cardiovascular disease and overall mortality.